 In many car accident claims, it is common for an insurance company’s employees to contact the victim to request a statement.
 The claims adjuster or attorney will state that he or she is only trying to help get your claim concluded as quickly as possible.
 In actuality, he or she is attempting to catch you saying that you are not feeling too bad or encourage you to make a statement that can later be used against you.
 Never give any statements about your car accident claim without the permission of your own attorney.

 Schedule a Consultation

 If you have been in a car accident, retaining a qualified car wreck claim attorney is something that you should do immediately.
 Having an attorney who works with you through each stage of your claim helps you avoid making serious mistakes that could sabotage your case.
-The team at Hunter W. Morris, Attorney at Law understands how stressful it is to recover physically and financially from a car accident.
+Morris Law understands how stressful it is to recover physically and financially from a car accident.
 We work with you to ensure you get the compensation that you deserve.
 Contact us today to schedule an initial consultation at our conveniently located Greenville office.